Spooky Travel Guide

 Book here: Boston Omni Parker House Hotel

-The Buckminster is also cursed — the Red Sox have been in an eternal drought ever since the sale Babe Ruth in the 1920s.
+The Buckminster is also cursed — the Red Sox have been in an eternal drought since the sale of Babe Ruth in the 1920s.
 Although perhaps the curse has now been lifted since the Sox won the world series in 2013.

 Book here: Boston Hotel Buckminster

 Book here: Fairmont Copley Plaza

 Formally operating as Charles Street Jail, the Liberty Hotel had several famous inmates, such as the Boston Strangler.
 Past guests have reported hearing strange voices, feeling watched and seeing shadows in their rooms.